MicrosoftDocs/azure-devops-docs/docs/pipelines/process/invoke_checks.md

 The steps are:
 1. Azure Pipelines prepares to deploy a pipeline stage and requires access to a protected resource.
+1. It enters an inner loop in which:
-1. It invokes the corresponding Azure Function check and waits for a decision.
+  - 2.1.
+Azure Pipelines invokes the corresponding Azure Function check and waits for a decision.
-1. The check runs and reaches a decision.
-Assume the check fails.
-1. Azure Pipelines schedules a new call to the Azure Function check.
-1. It invokes the corresponding Azure Function check and waits for a decision.
+  - 2.2.
+Your Azure Function evaluates the conditions necessary to permit access and returns a decision.
-1. The check runs and reaches a decision.
-Assume the check passes.
+  - 2.3.
+If the Azure Function response body doesn't satisfy the _Success criteria_ you defined and _Time between evaluations_ is non-zero, Azure Pipelines reschedules another check evaluation after _Time between evaluations_.

 Your synchronous check must return within 3 seconds.

 ### Configure Synchronous Checks

 To use the synchronous mode for the Azure Function / REST API, in the check configuration panel, make sure you:
-- Selected _ApiResponse_ for the _Completion event_ under _Advanced_
+- Selected _ApiResponse_ for the _Completion event_ under _Advanced_.
-- Defined the _Success criteria that defines when to pass the check based on the check's response body
+- Defined the _Success criteria_ that defines when to pass the check based on the check's response body.
-- Set _Time between evaluations_ to _0_ under _Control options_
+- Set _Time between evaluations_ to _0_ under _Control options_.
-- Set _Timeout_
+- Set _Timeout_ to how long you wish to wait for a check to succeed.
+If there's no positive decision and _Timeout_ is reached, the corresponding pipeline stage will be skipped.

-Setting _Time between evaluations_ to _0_ means you make the check's decision final, which is the recommended usage.
-In this case, if the check fails, the other running Approvals and Checks are canceled, and the stage deployment fails.
-If the check passes, it won't be evaluated again.
+The _Time between evaluations_ setting defines how long the check's decision is valid.
+A value of 0 means the decision is valid.
+A non-zero value means the check will be retried after the configured interval, when its decision is negative.
+When [multiple Approvals and Checks](#multiple-approvals-and-checks) are running, the check will be retried regardless of decision.

-When you set _Time between evaluations_ to a non-zero value, the check will run multiple times, regardless if it passed or if it failed.

-For example, assume you configured a synchronous check and an Approval for a Service Connection.
-Until the approval is given, your check will continue reevaluating.

-In another example, imagine you configured two synchronous checks for a Service Connection.
-Say the first check has _Time between evaluations_ set to 10 minutes and its first evaluation fails.
-Assume the second check has _Time between evaluations_ set to 1 minute and always succeeds.
-In this situation, the second check will run 10 times, until the first check passes.

 > [!NOTE]
 > In the near future, Azure Pipelines will enforce that there be at most X check evaluations, based on the  _Time between evaluations_ and _Timeout_ values.